nonaghazizadeh/nonaghazizadeh/README.md

 ### Hello there 👋

-🏫 I'm currently a B.Sc Student in Computer Engineering at Sharif University of Technology student.
+🏫 I am currently an undergraduate student of Computer Engineering at Sharif University of Technology, and I will graduate with a bachelor’s degree in January 2024.

 📚 My research interests are:
   - Natural Language Processing (NLP)